 I think it comes down to how your toes are shaped, I personally cannot wear closed toe heels.
 However there are some argentine tango shoes out there with a closed toe, so if that is comfortable for your feet shape, go for it!

-Getting dance shoes from a regular store can be a faster and cheaper alternative to ordering professional shoes online.
+Getting dance shoes from a regular store can be a faster and cheaper alternative to ordering dance shoes online.
 These kind of heels might even be better for a beginner since the sole tends to be more stiff and stable than in regular latin ballroom shoes.
 However I’d still recommend trying on “real” dance shoes to feel the softness and how slippery exactly you want the sole to be.
-Most important thing is to take care of your feet and wear shoes that feel comfortable!
-If you’d like more advice on dance shoes, let me know and I’ll make more posts on that : )
+Most important thing is to take care of your feet and wear shoes that feel comfortable.

 * Shoe examples on the images were taken from Dune London site and are being used for educational purposes